batter/s3_cors_fileupload/README.md

 ## Notes

-The UI version of the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) javascript uses aspects of [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for styling purposes.
+The UI version of the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) javascript uses aspects of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) CSS for styling purposes.
+In the view file created at `s3_uploads/index.html.erb` by this gem's install generator, a copy of the Bootstrap CSS hosted on
-In index view file from this gem's generator it is included via a `stylesheet_link_tag` to use a copy of it [BootstrapCDN](http://www.bootstrapcdn.com/), but if you plan to use bootstrap in more places throughout your application, you may want look into using a gem such as [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails), which allows you to inject the stylesheets and javascripts from bootstrap into the asset pipeline.
+[BootstrapCDN](http://www.bootstrapcdn.com/) is included via a `stylesheet_link_tag`.
+If you plan to use bootstrap in more places throughout your application, you may want look into using a gem such as [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails), which allows you to inject the stylesheets and javascripts from bootstrap into the asset pipeline.